osohq/oso/docs/getting-started.rst

   $ curl -H "user: bhavik@example.com" localhost:5050/expenses/3
   Expense(...)

-- CEO can see all expenses with an amount greater than $100.00

 We encourage you to play around with the current policy and experiment with adding your own rules!